 The project was directed by Nick Brunner, clinical drama therapist and an alumnus of the Drama Therapy program, and includes four original short plays by Salvatore, original music and lyrics by Brent Wakelin, and original monologues created by members of the company.

 The therapeutic benefits of this theatre-making and performance process are being examined by the NYU Theatre and Health Lab through a mixed-method research study, forming part of a larger inquiry into drama therapy’s impact on social, psychological, and public health outcomes.
 Participants complete a survey at the beginning and the end of the process to measure the impact of drama therapy on self-stigma, resilience, and their sense of community; they will also be interviewed about their experiences after the show closes.
+Listen to the soundtrack here.

 2018 Queer As Performance